ChiaraPM/ChiaraPM/bioREADME.md

-- 👋 Hi, I’m Chiara Luna Pilato.
+- Hi, I’m Chiara Luna Pilato.
 I was born and raised in Nicaragua and am a senior at the University of California, Berkeley.
-- 👀 I’m interested in Environmental Economics, Energy, and the sustainable growth of developing countries.
+- I’m interested in researching Environmental Economics, Energy, and the sustainable growth of developing countries.
 - How to reach me: chiarapilato@berkeley & chiaraluna.pilatom@gmail.com
 - Pronouns: she/her